 To travel from Aranyaprathet to Bangkok there are two daily train services as well, the first one departs at 6:40am and arrives in Bangkok at 12:05pm, and the second one departs at 1:55pm and arrives at 7:55pm.

 Bangkok to Aranyaprathet by Minivan

 You can also travel from Bangkok to Aranyaprathet by minivan, and even though this is the most uncomfortable option it’s the fastest way to travel overland with just about 3.5 hours.
-Vans leave from Bangkok’s Victory Monument (simply take the BTS sky train to the station of the same name) and the cost of a one way ticket is around 250 baht.
+Vans leave from Bangkok’s Ekkamai Bus Station (simply take the BTS sky train to the station of the same name) and the cost of a one way ticket is around 250 Baht.